 Ordering and Purchasing Regalia

 Academic regalia is available for purchase from the University Co-op.
 Information is available on the Graduation page of the University Co-op’s website or at the following Co-op location:

-Graduation Department (lower level)
+Graduation Department (main level)

 2246 Guadalupe St.